- Using Slack to request updates

 - What if I don't see the Pack I want?

 Packs allow you to connect Coda and the other apps you use to get your job done, making your Coda docs even more customized to how you and your team work together.

 How to install Packs

-You add Packs to your doc by clicking the puzzle piece icon in your toolbar:
+You add Packs to your doc by clicking the Explore button in the upper right and selecting Packs:

 The steps for adding a Pack are:

 - Install the Pack